 The environmental water samples were obtained from Lake Baringo.
 They were taken randomly from seven different sampling points along the shores of the river.
 Water samples of 1 L were taken from each sampling point along the randomly selected 7 sampling points on the shores of Lake Baringo to provide a wide range in water composition and concentrated HNO3 acid (5 mL) solution added to each water sample, bottles sealed and samples were transported to the laboratory.
 A 50 mL of the water sample from each of the sampling point was placed in a beaker.
 The analysis of the amount of F- ions in the solution found in environmental water samples was determined.
 Then, batch experiments using the modified adsorbent were executed at optimal pH (1), contact time (50 minutes) and adsorbent mass (70 mg) and the amount of fluoride ions determined.
-The retained fluoride ions in the adsorbent were stripped with 1.0 × 10-1 mol dm-3 NaOH or 1.0 × 10-1 mol dm-3 HCl eluent solutions.
+The retained fluoride ions in the adsorbent were stripped with 1.0 × 10-1 mol dm-3 NaOH eluent solution.
 The regeneration efficiency was calculated using Equation 6.